amytee252/Prospective_test/ReadMe.md

 Task T1Q2 asks to only use data for weekdays, calculate and plot the hourly OTP for Route 56, using scheduled_start_time to bin the data.
 This question was a little ambigious, as one could create plots for each date, presenting the OTP in terms of binned scheduled_start_date just for that day.
 What I choose to do, was actually to look more at the averages.
 So after removing the weekends from the data, I am left with five week days.
 Taking, for example, Monday, I took all the data associated with all the Mondays, and calculated the OTP for each hour that there was a bus scheduled to operate.
 As such, an hour will represent several Mondays.
 Hence, we can see how often a bus was on time between the hours of say 5am-6am every Monday.
 This will be represented by the x-axis label '5'.
 This is repeated for all the days of the week.

 When doing this task, it was assumed that the data was already ordered.
 I also rounded numbers where appropriate.
+It is also assumed that the largest `sequence_number` represents the last stop for the bus.
+I also assume there are no public holidays during the weekdays in March, as buses sometimes operate a weekend schedule when it is a public holiday.

 ## Task 2